Our Next Show!

 In-Person: Tickets available online right up until showtime provided the capacity has not been exceeded.

-Livestream via ZOOM
+Or Livestream via ZOOM

 ONLINE SALES ONLY

-This event will be held in the performance space of the Unitarian Church of Indianapolis, located at 615 W. 43rd.
+This event will be held in the performance space of the Unitarian Universalist Church of Indianapolis, located at 615 W. 43rd.
 St., Indianapolis, IN 46208 (near Butler University.)
 Follow these DIRECTIONS to join the fun.

 About the Indy Folk Series